filzahanti/filza/content/index.md

 ---
-title: Welcome to a space where time and diverse ideas meet
+title: Welcome to a space where diverse ideas meet
 ---

 Hi!
 My name is Filza.
 This site is a mix of different projects I have worked on, from art to data.
 Feel free to explore and share your thoughts.